zatserkl/donation-analytics-project/README.md

 Algorithm

+Use set as a fast container to keep id of the donors.

 1) read current line
 2) create a donor_id
 3) find if the donor is a repeated donor (use set)